ehlesp/smallab-k8s-pve-guide/G020 - K3s cluster setup 03 ~ Debian VM creation.md

       You must set the `vmbr1` bridge.

     - `Firewall`\
-      Since this network device is strictly meant for internal networking, you won't need the firewall active here.
-Disable this checkbox.
+      Since this network device is strictly meant for internal networking, you do not need the firewall active here. **Uncheck this option**.

     ![Changing bridge of new network device](images/g020/debian_vm_adding_network_device_changing_bridge.webp "Changing bridge of new network device")

-4. Click on `Add` and you'll see that the new network device appears immediately as `net1` at the end of your VM's hardware list:
+4. Click on `Add` and see how the new network device appears immediately as `net1` at the end of your VM's hardware list:

     ![Hardware list updated with new network device](images/g020/debian_vm_adding_network_device_hardware_updated.webp "Hardware list updated with new network device")

 ### Installing Debian on the new VM

-At this point, your Debian template VM has the minimal virtual hardware setup you need for installing Debian in it.
+At this point, your new VM has the minimal virtual hardware setup you need for installing Debian in it:

 1. Go back to the `Summary` tab of your new VM so you can see its status and performance statistics, then press the `Start` button to start the VM up: